 I love these seemingly hidden gem anchorages.
-It’s fairly exposed and I wouldn’t want to be here overnight in strong winds.
+You’ll find them all over on an Exumas Bahamas bareboat charter.
+This one is fairly exposed and I wouldn’t want to be here overnight in strong winds.
 It makes for a fantastic lunch stop though!

 Fowl Cay is a private island, and they definitely make sure you know it – many signs that say Private Property, especially over by the abandoned prop plane.

 While the ladies lounged, Alan and I tried our hand with the Hawaiian sling on the reefs along the northern edge of the anchorage (you can see it it the drone picture).
 I missed a nice sized grouper but we were able to spear another lionfish.

 It was only appropriate that we made lionfish ceviche for lunch (here’s our recipe) – so good!
 If you are careful with the spines, you’ll be rewarded with a really great tasting fish.

 Fowl Cay is also an excellent day spot because it puts you in perfect position to dinghy over to Rocky Dundas, the two tall rocky islands just to the north.
 Conditions weren’t perfect to explore the caves – wind waves from the easterly trades, decent current, and a high tide.

 Despite that, we were all able to dive under and check out the impressive caves with the stalagmite and stalactite formations.

 The wind backed into the southeast after lunch, so we raised the main for some easy downwind sailing on our way to Shroud Cay.

 We avoided the busy mooring field and anchored in Fresh Water Bay to give ourselves easier dinghy access to the mangrove river the next morning.